vladik1998/xv6-riscv/theoretical-questions/assignment1.md

 - **Heap Management**: The heap is managed by the xv6 runtime library, which maintains its own free list of memory blocks.
 When you call `free()`, the block of memory is added to this free list and can be reused by subsequent `malloc()` calls within the same process.

+## Task 3
+### Q1
+As soon as we changed these signatures, there were a lot of errors in the code.
+The reason for this is the fact that many functions in our operation system used a signature with one argument.

+### Q2

 ## Task 4
 ### Q1
 The schedueling policy is implemented in the file `kernel/proc.c` inside the function `scheduler`.